mantidproject/mantid/docs/source/tutorials/python_in_mantid/further_alg_ws/05_settings.rst

 .. code-block:: python

-	# Example line of a Mantid properties file
-	# Note: this is not Python code.
-See below how to change settings with Python commands
 	default.instrument = INST_NAME
+	# Note, this is not a Python command

 where INST_NAME would be the value of the default, for example 'LARMOR'.